apioo/psx/doc/concept/data.rst

 Which importer gets used depends on the source.
-You can pass different objects to the import method which in the end provides meta informations how the incomming request data looks.
+You can pass different objects to the import method which in the end provides meta informations how the incoming request data looks.
 If you pass to the source an PSX\\Data\\RecordInterface the annotations of the record class gets parsed.
 I.e. if you want import an atom xml format you could use the following controller